Caddo Lake

 Caddo Lake (Lac Caddo) is a 25,400 acre lake and bayou (wetland) on the border between Texas and Louisiana, in northern Harrison County and southern Marion County in Texas and western Caddo Parish in Louisiana.
 The lake is named after the Caddoans or Caddo, Native Americans who lived in the area until their expulsion by the United States in the 19th century.
 The US forced most of them to move west to Indian Territory.

 The lake and bayou comprise an internationally protected wetland under the Ramsar Convention and includes one of the largest flooded cypress forests in the United States.
 Caddo is one of Texas's few non-oxbow natural lakes.
-It is the second-largest lake in the South; however, it was artificially altered by the addition of a dam in the 1900s.
+It was artificially altered by the addition of a dam in the 1900s.

 Formation

 According to Caddo legend, the lake was formed by the 1811–12 New Madrid earthquakes.
 There may be some truth to the legend, as Reelfoot Lake in Tennessee has been documented as formed by that earthquake.